keepthrifty/keepthrifty.github.io/_posts/2016-08-12-fifteen-lessons-first-seven-jobs.md

 His solution?
 He refused to pay us.
 We spent the better part of a summer doing thankless work and didn't even get paid in the end.
 Worst off, my brother had done the most work and felt guilty for the helpers not getting paid so he paid them out of his own pocket.

-{% assign tweet-text = "Know what your boss is looking for and validate you're on the right track before going further" %}
+> Lesson 7: {% include tweet-link.html tweet-text="Know what your boss is looking for and validate you're on the right track before going further" %}

-> Lesson 7: {% include tweet-link.html %}

-{% assign tweet-text = "Know how you're going to get paid and make sure you're comfortable" %}
+> Lesson 8: {% include tweet-link.html tweet-text="Know how you're going to get paid and make sure you're comfortable" %}

-> Lesson 8: {% include tweet-link.html %}

 ## 4. Busboy (age 14) #